OpenINF/wg-a-team/README.md

 ---

-> **Note**
-> As of 2023-02-14, _the Engineering Productivity team, a.k.a. the A-Team_,
+> **Note**: As of 2023-02-14, _the Engineering Productivity team, a.k.a. the
-> is no longer a discrete team.
-Its operations are split between the new
+> A-Team_, is no longer a discrete team.
+Its operations are split between the
-> Product Integrity WG meta-team and Engineering Operations.
+> new Product Integrity WG meta-team and Engineering Operations.
 For now, many
 > discussions around the test and automation work that was formerly under
 > Engineering Productivity may continue in our Matrix channel.